Vinimoura/github-slideshow/_posts/0000-01-02-Vinimoura.md

-layout: slide
-title: Welcome to the Second Slide
+Welcome
 A New Day has come
-@vidav looking great :+1:I'm ready to go on ! ocean:
+@vidav looking great :+1:I'm ready to go on !